-- ^{28.} Local government works to promote the social, economic, environmental and cultural wellbeing of their communities, now and into the future. - ^{29.} RLTPs set out objectives, policies and priorities for transport networks and services in their regions.
-Local government works with Waka Kotahi to progress these where projects align with the GPS.
-As the largest co-funder of NLTP projects, local government have an important role in building strong, evidence-based projects and programmes for investment.
-They work closely with Waka Kotahi to make sure projects run smoothly from proposal to delivery. - ^{30.} Regional councils, territorial authorities and unitary councils will support this as they lead long-term planning for their locality (including spatial planning and more detailed land use and transport planning).
-Local government must engage with their communities and encourage community participation in decision-making.
-Reflecting the LTMA 2003, local government also has a responsibility to engage with Māori and understand the Treaty of Waitangi context in which they operate. - ^{31.} An RLTP must contribute to the purpose of the LTMA 2003, which seeks an effective, efficient and safe land transport system in the public interest.
+- 28. Local government works to promote the social, economic, environmental and cultural wellbeing of their communities, now and into the future. - 29.
+RLTPs set out objectives, policies and priorities for transport networks and services in their regions.
+Local government collaborates with Waka Kotahi to progress these where projects align with the GPS.
+As the largest co-funder of NLTP projects, local government has an important role in building strong, evidence-based projects and programmes for investment.
+They work closely with Waka Kotahi to make sure projects run smoothly from proposal to delivery. - Regional councils, territorial authorities and unitary councils will support this as they lead long-term planning for their locality (including spatial planning and more detailed land use and transport planning).
+Local government engages with local communities and encourages local decision-making.
+Reflecting the LTMA 2003, local government also has a responsibility to engage with Māori and understand the Treaty of Waitangi context in which they operate. - 31.
+An RLTP must contribute to the purpose of the LTMA 2003, which seeks an effective, efficient and safe land transport system in the public interest.
 It is also required to be consistent with the GPS.